secretGeek/today-i-learned-staging/linqpad/datatable_to_csv.md

 1. Don't do any escaping or qualifying and end up with unparseable CSV.
 2. Qualify *every* field, whether it needs to be qualified or not.
 3. Trim fields before qualifying.
-That's changing the data, and should only be done if its explicitly needed.
-(Some people hide steganographic codes in trailing whitespace... this would eradicate the message.)
+That's changing the data, and should only be done if it's explicitly needed.
+(Some people hide steganographic codes in trailing whitespace... you don't want to accidentally eradicate their messages!)
-4. Only check for embedded fieldSeparators, don't check for embedded record separators, etc.
+4. Only check for embedded fieldSeparators, don't check for embedded record separators, qualifiers etc.

 ## Sponsor